Ensure all light fixtures have working light bulbs

 Unclog any slow drains

 Slow drains can cause a buyer to worry about possible plumbing issues.
 An inspector will make sure all the drains are functioning properly.
 A clogged or slow drain could mean there are plumbing issues or it simply just needs some draino to clear it.
-To be safe, it is best to unclog any slow drains prior to the inspection.
+To be safe, it is best for the seller to unclog any slow drains prior to the inspection.

 Ensure smoke detectors are installed and functioning in bedrooms and the areas immediately outside the bedroom